- I. Important Information and Who We Are

 Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Site or on other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
 Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
 Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.

-PSI reserves the right to amend this Privacy Notice from time to time.
-We may change this Privacy Notice from time to time, so please be sure to check back periodically.
-We will post any changes, including any material changes, to this Privacy Notice on our Site.
+We reserve the right to amend or change this Policy from time to time, so please be sure to check back periodically.
+We will post any changes, including any material changes, to this Policy on our Site.